Best Way to Eliminate Cockroaches Indoors: A Complete Guide for a Pest-Free Home

 -

-8. Professional Pest Control
+8. Consider Professional Pest Control

-Comparison Chart: Best Ways To Eliminate Cockroaches Indoors
+Comparison Chart: Best Ways to Eliminate Cockroaches Indoors

-Method | Effectiveness | Cost | Safety Level | Best Use Case |
+| Method | Effectiveness | Cost | Safety Level | Best Use Case |

-Deep Cleaning | High | Low | Very Safe | Prevention & control |
+| Deep Cleaning | High | Low | Very Safe | Prevention & control |

-Sealing Cracks | Medium | Low | Very Safe | Stopping entry |
+| Sealing Cracks | Medium | Low | Very Safe | Stopping entry |

-Gel Baits | Very High | Medium | Moderate | Active infestations |
+| Gel Baits | Very High | Medium | Moderate | Active infestations |

-Boric Acid | High | Low | Caution | Long-term control |
+| Boric Acid | High | Low | Caution | Long-term control |

-Sticky Traps | Medium | Low | Safe | Monitoring activity |
+| Sticky Traps | Medium | Low | Safe | Monitoring activity |

-IGRs | High | Medium | Safe indoors | Breaking breeding cycles |
+| Insect Growth Regulators (IGRs) | High | Medium | Safe indoors | Breaking breeding cycles |

-Diatomaceous Earth | Medium | Low | Safe (food grade) | Natural treatment |
+| Diatomaceous Earth | Medium | Low | Safe (food grade) | Natural treatment |

-Essential Oils | Low-Medium | Low | Very Safe | Light infestations |
+| Essential Oils | Low-Medium | Low | Very Safe | Light infestations |

-Baking Soda & Sugar Trap | Medium | Low | Safe | Small infestations |
+| Baking Soda & Sugar Trap | Medium | Low | Safe | Small infestations |

-Professional Pest Control | Very High | High | Safe (licensed use) | Severe infestations |
+| Professional Pest Control | Very High | High | Safe (licensed use) | Severe infestations |

 -